asifaminisonline/OOP-school-library/README.md

 Install this project with:

-Use npm install after cloning this project
+bundle install

 ### Usage

 - [ ] First you need to download this repo or clone this repo.
 - [ ] Open this project in your local machine.
 - [ ] Open Terminal in your machine.
-- [ ] run npm install in your terninal to install necessary required dependencies for this project.
+- [ ] run bundle install in your terninal to install necessary required dependencies for this project.
-- [ ] Copy index.html file path and paste it in your browser url.
 - [ ] now the project will be running.

 ### Future Features